 please listen with headphones

 Incidental Rendition is the first result from my collaboration with artist Nicola Ellis, who is completing a two-year placement at Ritherdon & Co Ltd, a manufacturer of steel enclosures in Darwen, Lancashire.
 Nicola’s placement aims to create opportunities for both artist and manufacturer to experience each other’s work.
 Exploring the factory’s sound as an artistic expression of the manufacturing process, this sound piece was an opportunity for both artists to investigate new lines of inquiry.
-With I employed approaches from ‘soundwalks’ and ‘acoustic ecologies’ in an unusual indoor context, Nicola was able to hear the factory with ‘fresh ears’, a space she has become familiar over her placement.
+Collecting recordings at Ritherdon through approaches from ‘soundwalks’ and ‘acoustic ecologies’, albeit in an unusual indoor context, Nicola was able to hear the factory with ‘fresh ears’, a space she has become familiar over her placement.
 Incidental Rendition is indicative of that push and pull between the new and the familiar, something which is an inherent condition of being an ‘Incidental Person’, a central focus of Nicola’s placement.

 Commissioned and published by Castlefield Gallery ahead of Nicola’s solo exhibition in March 2021, the sound piece captures Ritherdon’s sonic environments, presented as a soundwalk in the factory’s different spaces through a route following the order of process.
 Composed for headphone listening, the piece presents the manufacturing process as a metaphorical symphony; the factory’s tools and machines are the instruments, the people working in Ritherdon are the ensemble performers, the background noise is the reverberant concert hall resulting from the factory’s architecture, and the order of the process is the conductor.